danielharrell/SumLect2015/Lost_Idea_LA.md

 learning and become valuable members of their communities."
 <http://www.topuniversities.com/blog/what-liberal-arts-education>

-And to conceive a liberal art as a skill without a subject can make sense even if the world were never-changing rather than ever-changing.
-For the difference between learning *how* to think and learning *what* to think, so we might say, is precisely the difference between being educated and being indoctrinated.
+But to think of a liberal art as a skill without a subject can make sense even if the world were never-changing.
+For the difference between learning
+*how* to think and learning *what* to think, so we might say, is precisely the difference between being educated and being indoctrinated.
 We so come to a third reason, leaving